Drywood Termites: Profile and Information

 • Species: C. domesticus

-Drywood termites scientifically called Cryptotermes domesticus typically feed live and nest in undecayed wood, which has low moisture content.
+Drywood termites, scientifically called Cryptotermes domesticus, typically feed live and nest in undecayed wood with low moisture content.

 Different from the subterranean termites, they do not need any contact with the soil to live.
-Hence they can severely cause damage to wooden objects such as furniture, doors, etc.
+Hence, they can severely damage wooden objects such as furniture, doors, etc.

-In the USA, drywood termites can be discovered in a little strip that runs roughly from Florida to California, they in comfortable in tropical climates where wooden structures are abundant, and winters are not harsh and severe.
+In the USA, drywood termites can be discovered in a little strip that runs roughly from Florida to California.
+They are comfortable in tropical climates with abundant wooden structures, and winters are not harsh or severe.

 Unlike its subterranean counterparts, it does not need moist soil or water nearby to survive.
 Hence, they are often found in dry wood above ground level.
 The wood they eat provides the moisture they need for sustenance.

-Typically a male and female pair damage their way into the wood chosen for their nesting.
-The opening through which they enter the wood is sealed with a filling of the brown cement-like substance of around 1/8-inch in diameter.
+Typically, a male and female pair damage their way into the wood chosen for their nesting.
+The opening through which they enter the wood is sealed with a filling of the brown cement-like substance around 1/8-inch in diameter.

 Behind this filling, they carve a chamber where the queen lays the first batch of eggs.
-The nymphs which hatch from these eggs serve as the worker of the colony.
+The nymphs that hatch from these eggs serve as the colony’s workers.
 Soldiers and reproductives also develop from these nymphs, as there is no unique worker caste.

-During the swarming period, round holes 1-16 to 1-8 inch are excavated by Nymphs, through which the reproductive forms leave the nest.
-When swarming is completed, these holes are filled in with the same material used to fill entrance holes.
+During the swarming period, round holes 1-16 to 1-8 inches are excavated by Nymphs, through which the reproductive forms leave the nest.
+When swarming is completed, these holes are filled with the same material used to fill entrance holes.

 Swarming flights of drywood termites ensue from April to July, frequently after rains.
 Winged adults are dark brown and about 1/2-inch long.
 The white, soft-bodied workers and nymphs remain in the galleries and are not seen unless the wood is broken open.

-The light western drywood termites is found from California to Arizona scientifically called Marginitermes hubbardi; It is also known as the southern drywood termite.
-This termite has very identical habits to the western drywood termite but prefers drier environments and higher temperatures.
+The light western drywood termite is found from California to Arizona, scientifically called Marginitermes hubbardi, also known as the southern drywood termite.
+This termite has similar habits to the western drywood termite but prefers drier environments and higher temperatures.

 Habitats

-There are three species of drywood termites are mostly found in the southeastern part of the U.S. They are :
+Three species of drywood termites are mostly found in the southeastern part of the U.S.

-A second drywood termite, IIncisitermes schwartzi(Banks), is a widespread species in southern Florida that inhabit as far north as Pensacola.
+A second drywood termite, IIncisitermes schwartzi(Banks), is a widespread species in southern Florida that inhabits as far north as Pensacola.

 Characteristics

-The drywood termites are usually of various sizes, depending on their caste, which can range from 3.5 to 12.7 millimeters.
-Drywood termites are often dull brown, al although their colors can vary from pale yellow to dark brown.
-Alates have wings than can be smokey gray.
-A soldier is usually
+The drywood termites are usually of various sizes, ranging from 3.5 to 12.7 millimeters, depending on their caste.
+Drywood termites are often dull brown, although their colors vary from pale yellow to dark brown.
+Alates have wings that can be smokey gray.
+A soldier is usually.

-The larvae have a general pale yellowish-brown body-color with its head paler than other body parts, with wings slightly tinged with brown.
+The larvae have a general pale yellowish-brown body color, with their heads paler than other body parts and their wings slightly tinged with brown.
 Their eyes are usually large and odd, and they also have Antennae composed of 15-16 segments.
-Head and pronotum often have hairs.
+The head and pronotum often have hairs.

-The eggs hatch and join the worker caste that eats and subsequently cause damages wood and provide sustenance for the rest of the colony.
+The eggs hatch and join the worker caste that eats and subsequently causes damage to wood and provides sustenance for the rest of the colony.
 Drywood termite colonies are much smaller in size than subterranean termite colonies.

-Swarmers leave the nest and are the caste of drywood termites that people see most often, with favorable conditions, the female and male swarmer (Queen and king) will start up a new colony in a crack or other opening in the wood.
+Swarmers leave the nest and are the caste of drywood termites that people see most often; with favorable conditions, the female and male swarmer (Queen and king) will start a new colony in a crack or other opening in the wood.

 These new colonies develop slowly.
 After two years, there can be less than 50 workers, and one soldier and Swarmers are not produced until four years or later.

-As the termite colony gets older, some of the termites mature into reproductive or soldier castes.
+As the termite colony ages, some termites mature into reproductive or soldier castes.
 Reproductive termites can grow wings, swarm, and form new colonies.
-Soldier termites defend the established territory from other species of termites, ants, and other various threats.
+Soldier termites defend the established territory from other species of termites, ants, and threats.

-Because they eat across the grain, the tunneling can lead to a building or tree collapsing if the colony’s network of tunnels grows too extensive.
+Because they eat across the grain, the tunneling can collapse a building or tree if the colony’s network of tunnels grows too extensive.

 Drywood Termite Frass

 Entrance into wood is usually made from a crack or crevice which the termites can enter before boring into the wood.
-This may be a crack in the wood itself or maybe the joint between two pieces of wood or even the opening underneath roofing or sheathing paper.
+This may be a crack in the wood, the joint between two pieces of wood, or even the opening underneath roofing or sheathing paper.

-Because of their ability to inhabit wood without soil contact, drywood termites are frequently found in furniture and other wooden objects int areas where they usually are not found.
+Because of their ability to inhabit wood without soil contact, drywood termites are frequently found in furniture and other wooden objects in areas where they usually are not found.

 Drywood termites may wreck wood products of all kinds.
-Architectural woodwork and timbers in buildings, wooden objects, as well as furniture, can be damaged.
+Architectural woodwork and timbers in buildings, wooden objects, and furniture can be damaged.
 Although, these termites are usually less destructive than subterranean termites because they are widely spread.

 A typical subterranean termite colony can contain more than 500,000 termites, while a typical drywood termite colony only holds about 10,000.

-The dark western drywood termite, Incisitermes minor (Hagen), is the most destructive of the species, It is found typically in Eastern California to Utah and Arizona.
+The dark western drywood termite, Incisitermes minor (Hagen), is the most destructive species, typically found in Eastern California to Utah and Arizona.

-In this region, it causes substantial damage to structures as well as to piled lumber, telephone poles, furniture, and wooden derricks.
+In this region, it causes substantial damage to structures and piled lumber, telephone poles, furniture, and wooden derricks.
 It can invade any dry wooden fraction of a structure from the foundation to the roof.

 Entrance into wood is typically made up of a crack or crevice which the termites can enter before boring into the wood.
-This may be a crack in the wood itself or maybe the joint between two pieces of wood or even the opening underneath roofing or sheathing paper.
+This may be a crack in the wood, the joint between two pieces of wood, or even the opening underneath roofing or sheathing paper.

-Because of their ability to inhabit wood without soil contact, drywood termites are frequently found in furniture and other wooden objects int areas where they typically aren’t found.
+Because of their ability to inhabit wood without soil contact, drywood termites are frequently found in furniture and other wooden objects in areas where they typically aren’t found.

 Drywood termites may wreck wood products of all kinds.
-Architectural woodwork and timbers in buildings, wooden objects, as well as furniture, can be damaged.
+Architectural woodwork and timbers in buildings, wooden objects, and furniture can be damaged.
 Although, these termites are usually less destructive than subterranean termites because they are widely spread.

 A typical subterranean termite colony can contain more than 500,000 termites, while a typical drywood termite colony only holds about 10,000.

-The dark western drywood termite, Incisitermes minor (Hagen), is the most destructive of the species, It is found typically in Eastern California to Utah and Arizona.
+The dark western drywood termite, Incisitermes minor (Hagen), is the most destructive species, typically found in Eastern California to Utah and Arizona.

-In this region, it causes substantial damage to structures as well as to piled lumber, telephone poles, furniture, and wooden derricks.
+In this region, it causes substantial damage to structures and piled lumber, telephone poles, furniture, and wooden derricks.
 It can invade any dry wooden fraction of a structure from the foundation to the roof.

 Leave a Reply